 Electricity is an incredible modern convenience, but we all know it can be dangerous too - especially for those who don’t understand its power--such as a curious little doggy.

 Your puppy may be quite intelligent, but no puppy immediately understands the danger of electric currents.

-Invest in covers for your outlets—puppies can lick outlets and end up seriously hurting themselves.
+Invest in covers for your outlets—puppies can lick outlets and seriously hurt themselves.
 You should also get covers to secure wires and strands of lights, especially around the holidays.
 Puppies are known for chewing, (and they love fun wires--they make great chew toys!) so you will want to puppy-proof the wires in your home before your puppy can get their teeth near them.

-Puppies are curious, and nothing is off-limits to them.
+Puppies are curious, and in their minds nothing is off-limits to them.
 Make sure you secure your furniture if it’s a bit unsteady or fragile.
 Otherwise it may topple over on your puppy.

 Securing an item like a lamp or TV seems impossible at first, but with the right products, it's a breeze.

 And don’t be easily fooled - a puppy can even topple larger furniture like bookshelves if they aren’t secured.
 The best practice for bookshelves is to put them near a wall, so a playful puppy will only bump them into the wall.